-‘What’s up with you tonight, Vicy?’ the woman behind the bar asked him.
+‘What’s up with you tonight, Vice?’ the woman behind the bar asked him.
 ‘Having a dark night of the soul?’

 ‘And normally I am an awful asshole?’
 They both laughed.

 ‘Normally you are an adorable a-hole.’ the woman behind the bar flattered him.

 ‘I’ve come down of my throne tonight.’

 The bar lady gave him a seductive look and went to the other side of the bar to do her job.
-What are you having?
 When she came back to Vice he continued.

 ‘You know…women’s attitude changes peculiarly when I tell them I write stuff and sing.
 But yours never changed, young lady.
 Why is that?’